rabbitmq/ra/docs/internals/INTERNALS.md

 The `mod_call` effect is useful for e.g. updating an ETS table of committed entries or similar.

+### Setting a timer

+The `{timer, Time :: non_neg_integer() | infinity}}` effects asks the Ra leader to maintain a timer on behalf of the state machine and commit a `timeout` command when the timer triggers.

+The timer is relative and setting another timer before the current timer runs out results in the current timer being reset.

+### Reading a log

+Use `{log, Index :: ra_index(), fun((term()) -> effect() | undefined}` to read a
+command from the log at the specified index and optionally return an effect.

+Effectively this effect transforms a log entry to an effect.

+Potential use cases could be when a command contains large binary data and you don't want to keep this in memory but load it on demand when needed for a side-effect.

+This is an advanced feature and will only work as long as the command is still in the log.
+If a release_cursor has been emitted with an index higher than this the command may not longer be in the log and the function will not be called.

 ### Updating the Release Cursor (Snapshotting)

 The `{release_cursor, RaftIndex, MachineState}`